 MileUp’s parent company is Agero.

 Agero is one of the major roadside assistance providers in the nation.
-The number of roadside assistance and car accident calls Agero is involved in each year reaches around 10 million.
+The number of roadside assistance and car accident calls that Agero is involved in each year reaches around 10 million.

 They created this app to help them gather data which they hope will help to reduce the number of traffic accident fatalities and improve the overall driver safety.

 One of the most important features of this app is the mobile crash detection technology.
 It aims to detect severe crashes so they can improve the first responders’ response time, potentially saving lives.

 According to the U.S. Department of Transportation National Highway Traffic Safety Administration, in 2014 alone, there were 32,675 crashes, of which 29,989 were fatal.
-So, as you can imagine, what this app aims to do can have a massive impact on this statics and how many lives can be saved.
+So, as you can imagine, what this app aims to do can have a massive impact on these statistics and how many lives can be saved.

 Is MileUp legit and does it pay?

 As I mentioned earlier, this app is backed by one of the major roadside assistance companies in the world.
 It is a safe and trustworthy app that can be used to earn free gift cards.

 And as for whether they actually pay or not, there are tons of reviews and even payment proofs online.